Pranavk-official/DSA/README.md

 <details>
 <summary> Basic Theory Questions To Revise. (click to read more)</summary>

-Sure, let's briefly discuss each of these topics:

 1. **Data Structure:**
    - Data structures are ways of organizing and storing data in a computer so that it can be accessed and modified efficiently.
 Common data structures include arrays, linked lists, stacks, queues, trees, and graphs.